capozzic1/react-blog/readme.md

-To run, first npm install the dependencies, then npm run dev-server

 This is a blog made with React/Redux for the front end and state management, Radium for styling the CSS, and MongoDB for storing the posts.
 It sits on an Express server.